l0ck3/Ordbok/contents/articles/stat/index.md

 `GET https://api.deconstructed.io/stat`

 Submit a get against this API end point to receive a system status.
-At this time it just reports 'alive'.
-Eventually the intent is to have it report back the status of the nodes within the distributed system that is api.deconstructed.io, that will provide a status page of the entire Deconstructed ecosystem.
+If all is well, it will report ‘alive’.

 > To determine system status, issue a get request like this: